KQM-git/TCL/characters/pyro/klee.md

 | Bounce GU | 2B |
 | Mine GU | 1A |

-* Each mine has its own ICD on Pyro application however if they explode on the same frame the pyro application will be inconsistent \(max 2A per frame\).
+* Each mine has its own ICD on Pyro application however if they explode on the same frame the Pyro application will be inconsistent \(max 2A per frame\).
 * Jean, Sucrose and Anemo MC can gather the mines with their vacuum effects, however, Venti cannot do this.
-* Klee's **Jumpty Dumpty**'s split mines shares an ICD on pyro application with her normal attacks.
+* Klee's **Jumpty Dumpty**'s split mines shares an ICD on Pyro application with her Normal Attacks.
 {% endtab %}

 {% tab title="Sparks \'n\' Splash" %}